-8. ACKNOWLEDGING the confirmation of the crucial roles of wetlands in blue and green waters, and hence in the global hydrological cycle that underpins, directly or indirectly, all Sustainable Development Goals, by the report “The economics of water: Valuing the hydrological cycle as a global common good”’ of the Global Commission on the Economics of Water;
+10. ACKNOWLEDGING the confirmation of the crucial roles of wetlands in blue and green waters, and hence in the hydrological cycle that underpins, directly or indirectly, all Sustainable Development Goals, by the 2024 report the Global Commission on the Economics of Water;

-9. WELCOMING the launch of the Freshwater Challenge at the United Nations Water Conference in March 2023, as the world’s largest wetland restoration and protection initiative, including for rivers, lakes, peatlands, and other freshwater wetlands;
+11. [WELCOMING] [NOTING] the launch of the Freshwater Challenge at the United Nations Water Conference in March 2023 as a voluntary, country-led initiative to support, integrate and accelerate the restoration and protection of wetlands and freshwater ecosystems;

-10. WELCOMING the Ministerial Roundtable on the Freshwater Challenge during the 28th session of the Conference of the Parties to the UN Framework Convention on Climate Change (UNFCCC COP28) in December 2023; the status of the Freshwater Challenge as one of the official outcomes of the United Arab Emirates COP28 Presidency’s thematic focus on water, nature and climate; and the commitments of countries which have become members of the Freshwater Challenge to setting, by 2025, quantifiable targets for the restoration and protection of freshwater ecosystems in national plans; and
+12. [WELCOMING] [NOTING] the outcomes of the Ministerial Roundtable on the Freshwater Challenge during the 28th session of the Conference of the Parties to the UN Framework Convention on Climate Change (UNFCCC COP28) in December 2023; and the status of the Freshwater Challenge as one of the official outcomes of the United Arab Emirates COP28 Presidency’s thematic focus on water, nature and climate; and

-11. NOTING that the Freshwater Challenge is a country-led multi-stakeholder implementation mechanism aimed to accelerate freshwater ecosystem restoration, together with protection and effective management, primarily at national level, and where appropriate at transboundary level through technical, policy and financial support to member countries, in alignment with and supporting the delivery of the Convention on Wetlands and multiple other Conventions and global commitments, with the support of international organizations and agencies;
+13. NOTING that the Freshwater Challenge aims to accelerate freshwater ecosystem restoration, protection and effective management, primarily at national level, and where appropriate at transboundary level through technical, policy and financial support to member countries, in alignment with and supporting the delivery of the Convention on Wetlands and multiple other Conventions and global commitments, with the support of international organizations and agencies;

 THE CONFERENCE OF THE CONTRACTING PARTIES